Individuals eligible for CAYA include:

 Students in Grade 12 (or the last year of their K-12 program) who require an AAC system post-graduation

 *This does not include individuals whose primary communication disability is a hearing loss.
 CAYA does not provide hearing aids or assisted listening devices.
-Individuals with hearing disabilities are encouraged to contact the Western Institute of the Deaf and Hard of Hearing in Vancouver www.widhh.com
+Individuals with hearing disabilities are encouraged to contact the Wavefront Centre for Communication Accessibility (formerly the Western Institute of the Deaf and Hard of Hearing) in Vancouver www.wavefrontcentre.ca

-In February, 2015, CAYA was recognized in the BC Provincial Budget with budget line funding of $5.7 million for the next three operating years 2015-2018 ($1.9 million annually) from the Ministry of Social Development and Social Innovation.
-This funding will allow CAYA to continue to provide communication devices and services to people with complex communication disabilities in BC until March 31st, 2018.
+This welcome funding will allow CAYA to continue to provide communication devices and services to people with complex communication disabilities in BC until March 31st, 2022.

-There is a waitlist for service.
-As of January 2017, wait-time for service is…
+There is a wait list for service.
+As of July 2019, the wait-time for service is…

 CAYA operates on 3 intake cycles per year.
 To ensure that we address the needs of individuals with fairness and responsiveness, Requests for Service will continue to be triaged and activated based on a range of individual factors including: